Gaming Galore

 Gamification and Recruting

 The enthusiastic e-sports target group is not only interesting for companies for advertising purposes, but also for recruiting and team building.
 The Werksliga - the first continuous e-sports and gaming league for companies in DACH - focuses on the emotions of gaming.
-The Werksliga was founded by Stefanie Waschk and Arne Gels of the Düsseldorf-based consultancy and gamification agency Fusion Campus.
+The Werksliga was founded by Stefanie Waschk, Arne Gels of the Düsseldorf-based consultancy and gamification agency Fusion Campus and TaKeTV.
 Companies provide their own Werkself (team of players), which can be supplemented by e-sports talents who apply for a place on the team - they are also potential candidates for positions within the company.
-The first official Werksliga season kicked off in October 2023, with companies such as Medion, Ubisoft Düsseldorf and Infosys taking part.
+The first official Werksliga season kicked off in October 2023, with companies such as GroupM, Medion, Ubisoft Düsseldorf and Infosys taking part.
 A total of three seasons will be played online each year, culminating in a grand final tournament day for the best teams from across Germany.
 Every week, two matches are broadcast live in the company's own sports programme 'Die Werksliga'.
 One company that is already positioning itself as an employer in the gaming industry is DZ Bank, which plays in the Werksliga with 50% employees and 50% applicants.
 For Melanie Steinmetz, HR Officer at DZ Bank and responsible for the Corporate Finance department in Düsseldorf, banking and e-sports are a perfect match: "We take an incredible number of elements from the Werksliga, combining gaming and recruiting.
 The principle: you play together, gain initial experience with the potential new employer and find direct access without much effort.”

 E-Sports Live